V1perZerofy/V1perZerofy/README.md

 - [Advent-of-Code](https://github.com/V1perZerofy/Advent-of-Code): Some of my solutions for various Advent of Code challenges.
 - [2DPlatformer](https://github.com/V1perZerofy/2DPlatformer): The start of a small 2D Platformer.
 Helped me to learn some Lua.

+(Note: My work for the BWINF competition is currently not available for public viewing due to competition guidelines.
+Also my Substitutionplan will be uploaded as soon as it's completly anonymized)

 ### GitHub Profile Configuration
 - [V1perZerofy](https://github.com/V1perZerofy/V1perZerofy): Config files for personalizing my GitHub profile.

-(Note: My work for the BWINF competition is currently not available for public viewing due to competition guidelines.)

 ## Skills